haddocking/haddocking.github.io/education/powerfit/index.md

     cd ~/Desktop/powerfit-tutorial
 </a>

-In case you might run this tutorial on your own, make sure to have the required software installed, and download the data to run this tutorial from our GitHub data repository [here][link-data] or clone it from the command line
+*In case you might run this tutorial on your own*, make sure to have the required software installed ([UCSF Chimera][link-chimera] and [PowerFit][link-powerfit]), and download the data to run this tutorial from our GitHub data repository [here][link-data] or clone it from the command line

 <a class="prompt prompt-cmd">
     git clone https://github.com/haddocking/powerfit-tutorial
 </a>

+## Inspecting the data

+Let us first inspect the data we have available, namely the cryo-EM density map and the structures we will attempt to fit.

 Using Chimera, we can easily visualize and inspect the density and models, mostly through a few mouse clicks.